Back to Hans Lundmark's main page

 Claes sounds like British (not American) class, i.e., with the a sound of father (well, actually not quite, but that's as close as it gets in English).
 The a in Waksjö is the same, while w is just like English v.
 Sj is the same as the sk sound in Skellefteå explained above, and ö is also as above.

 The a in Hans is long, like in father, while the a in Lundmark is short and sounds like u in up.
 The u i Lundmark, on the other hand, does not occur in any foreign language I know of (except maybe Norwegian?), so I can't explain that one.
 But it's short, so if you substitute any vowel and say it quickly, it will be almost right!
 The r is trilled, like in Spanish.
 The s is unvoiced, as always in Swedish.
 (This detail about the s is actually the only question about pronunciation that I have ever received from readers of my web site.
 A much more frequent question that I get is whether I know anything about the family name "Halun".
-(Answer: No, I don't, that's just my email address: HAns+LUNdmark.))
+(Answer: No, I don't, that just used to be my email address once upon a time: HAns+LUNdmark.))